Organisation

 The Organisation acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
 The Organisation understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.

 No labour provided to the Organisation in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the UK and in many cases exceeds those minimums in relation to its employees.
+The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the Uk and in many cases exceeds those minimums in relation to its employees.

 Supply chains